hayeah/sike-react-course/js-bling-bling/index.md

-# Pro - Slider Control & Animated Scrolling
+# Slider Control & Animated Scrolling

-This section is optional.
 There are two additional features we'll implement:

 1. Update the slider control to reflect the current scroll position.
 2. When user click on the slider control to jump to a section, scroll there smoothly.

 <video src="animated-scroll.mp4" controls loop autoplay></video>

-Note: Use jQuery if you want to, but this is a good chance to practice using the DOM API.
+This is a good chance to practice using the DOM API.

 ### Exercise: Update slider control on scroll event

-Whenever the the window scrolls you should use `window.scrollY` to figure out which section the window is showing.
+Whenever the window scrolls you should use `window.scrollY` to figure out which section the window is showing.

 There are four sections.
 You should make sure that the section ids and the the `href` property of the slider control links match up: